seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Tribunes, I thank you: and this suit I make,
-That you create your emperor’s eldest son,
+That you create your emperor's eldest son,
 Lord Saturnine; whose virtues will, I hope,
-Reflect on Rome as Titan’s rays on earth,
+Reflect on Rome as Titan's rays on earth,
 And ripen justice in this commonweal:
 Then, if you will elect by my advice,
-Crown him and say ‘Long live our emperor!’
+Crown him and say 'Long live our emperor!'

 **MARCUS ANDRONICUS**
 With voices and applause of every sort,
 Patricians and plebeians, we create
-Lord Saturninus Rome’s great emperor,
+Lord Saturninus Rome's great emperor,
-And say ‘Long live our Emperor Saturnine!’
+And say 'Long live our Emperor Saturnine!'

 *A long flourish till they come down*